 Then you could be a full-time investor ...

-So what are three dividend payers that could help you get started in beating the market?
+So what are three dividend payers that could help you start beating the market?
 Here you go:

-First up is Citizens Communications, a telephone company that stacks its own odds by operating in rural markets, which are less competitive.
-Its whopping 7.2% dividend yield is almost head and shoulders above industry peers such as Sprint
+First up is Citizens Communications, a telephone company that stacks its own odds by operating in less competitive rural markets.
+Its whopping 6.5% dividend yield is almost head-and-shoulders above industry peers such as Vodafone and Comcast

 The Foolish conclusion

 I'll be clear in stating that I'm not necessarily recommending these stocks as "buys."
 I'm not calling them unworthy, either.
-Still, waters that statistically turn up strong performers are a great starting point.
+Still, places that statistically turn up strong performers are a great starting point.

-Can you get a little more specific than picking three stocks, advantaged though they may be?
+Can we get a little more specific than picking three stocks, advantaged though they may be?
 You bet.
 The Fool's own dividend newsletter fishes in high-dividend waters.
-It's paying off -- our Income Investor newsletter is beating the S&P 500 by nearly eight percentage points from inception.
+It's paying off -- our Income Investor newsletter is beating the S&P 500 by 10 percentage points since its inception.
 Click here for a guest pass to check it out.

 This article was originally published on Oct.
 18, 2006.
 It has been updated.

-James Early owns no stocks mentioned in this article.
-Citizens Communications is an Income Investor recommendation.
-Pfizer is an Inside Value pick.
-Merck was once an Income Investor choice.
-The Motley Fool has adisclosure policy.
+James Early is the lead advisor for Motley Fool Income Investor.
+He owns no stocks mentioned in this article.
+Citizens Communications, Oneok, and National Fuel Gas are Income Investor picks.
+Vodafone is an Inside Value pick.
+The Motley Fool has a disclosure policy.